 Modern Slavery and Human Trafficking Statement

-This is the Company’s first statement in relation to Modern Slavery, made with reference to our financial year ended 31 December 2016.
-The statement relates to Morgan Sindall Group plc (‘the Company’) and its subsidiary companies (see Appendix 1) (together ‘the Group’) and treats our joint ventures (where we are responsible for the management and operation of the joint venture) as part of our supply chain.
+This statement has been published in accordance with the Modern Slavery Act 2015.
+It sets out the steps taken by Morgan Sindall Group plc (‘the Company’) and its subsidiary companies (see Appendix 1) (together ‘the Group’) during the year ending 31 December 2018 to prevent human trafficking and slavery in our business and supply chain.
+For the purposes of this statement, we treat our joint ventures (where we are responsible for the management and operation of the joint venture) as part of our supply chain.

 Our business and supply chains

 The Group has a set of core values and total commitments which include looking after our people, sourcing responsibly and creating value for both our customers and the communities in which we operate.
 Our approach is to develop long-term partnerships with suppliers whose policies, values and cultures, are aligned to our own.
 We expect high standards and work with our suppliers to ensure they can deliver against them.
-Around 300 manufacturers and suppliers are registered with our Morgan Sindall Supply Chain Family and each of our divisions has preferred subcontractors.
-We are also founder members of the construction industry’s Supply Chain Sustainability School, set up in conjunction with some of our peers to help the industry’s supply chain develop its sustainability skills.
+Around 390 manufacturers and suppliers are registered with our Morgan Sindall Supply Chain Family and each of our divisions has relationships with preferred suppliers.
+We actively support the construction industry’s Supply Chain Sustainability School, which helps the industry’s supply chain develop its sustainability skills.

 Policies and contractual controls

-We recognise that slavery, servitude, forced labour and human trafficking (Modern Slavery), is a growing issue worldwide.
-We have a zero tolerance approach towards Modern Slavery both in our own operations and our supply chain.
+We have a zero-tolerance approach towards Modern Slavery and human trafficking both in our own operations and our supply chain.

 Our procurement policy is to source goods and services efficiently and fairly.
 Our procurement methods are compliant with legislation, including health and safety regulations, and conform to our ethical, environmental and responsible business standards.

 Our Ethics policy states that we will not tolerate abuse of human rights in any part of our business or supply chain and will take seriously any allegations that human rights are not properly respected.
-In 2016 we introduced a Modern Slavery policy specifically prohibiting activities linked to slavery, servitude, forced labour and human trafficking.
+Similarly, our Modern Slavery policy specifically prohibits activities linked to slavery, servitude, forced labour and human trafficking.
 All our suppliers are required to comply with this policy.
-We also operate a Whistleblowing policy, aimed principally at our employees but also available to others working on our projects, that encourages employees to report any wrongdoing including human rights abuses.
+We also operate an independent raising concerns service, aimed principally at our employees but also available to others working on our projects, that encourages employees to report any wrongdoing including human rights abuses.
 All reports are formally investigated and appropriate action taken.
 Our policies are developed by experts in the subject and approved by the Board.

 Our minimum trading standards require all our suppliers to:

-- Not require workers to pay any deposits for work, and employers – whether labour users or recruiters – must not keep original copies of identity documents
+- Not require workers to pay any deposits for work, and employers – whether labour users or recruiters – must not keep original identity documents;

-- Implement appropriate controls to prevent Modern Slavery
+- Implement appropriate controls to prevent Modern Slavery; and

-- Notify the Group immediately if they become aware of any Modern Slavery within their supply chains.
+- Notify the Group immediately if they become aware of any incidents of Modern Slavery within their supply chains.

 The standards also encourage our suppliers to conduct regular Modern Slavery risk assessments within their own supply chains.

-Appropriate action will be taken against suppliers who breach these obligations, which may include terminating their contract.
-We are also reviewing the remedies that we would expect our suppliers to implement if we were made aware of any incidents of Modern Slavery and human rights abuses.
+We will take appropriate action against suppliers who breach these obligations.
+Such action may include working with the supplier to help them to address a breach or in certain circumstances could result in the termination of their contract.
+We are reviewing the remedies that we would expect our suppliers to implement if we were made aware of any incidents of Modern Slavery and human rights abuses.

 Effectiveness in preventing Modern Slavery

-We will be reporting against the following key performance indicators in our future Modern Slavery statements:
+We will be reporting against the following key performance indicators in our 2019 Modern Slavery statement:

 Training and awareness

 The Supply Chain Sustainability School provides our suppliers with access to a Modern Slavery training module as well as material to assist them in identifying and managing the risks associated with Modern Slavery.
-We have trained all of our employees in Modern Slavery using an online training module which concludes with a test to assess their understanding and knowledge of the Act.
+In 2016, we trained all our employees in Modern Slavery using an online training module which concludes with a test to assess their understanding and knowledge of the Act and all new joiners are required to complete the module.
 Our general counsel speaks to each employee who fails the test twice to ensure that they fully understand the issues raised and why they failed.
-All new joiners are required to complete the online training module.

 Responsibility for compliance